- Gout and pseudogout can be differentiated by examination of the fluid aspirate contents of a joint viewed under polarised red light:

 - Unusual physical exercise

-- Always check renal function before giving the medication
+- Always check renal function before giving the medication – lower doses are required in patients with reduced renal function

 - Renal disease